Mitchell family

-As of 2023, a total of eleven Mitchell blood relatives appear on the programme: Phil; his sons Ben (Max Bowden) and Raymond Dawkins; Ben's daughter Lexi Pearce (Isabella Brown); Sam Mitchell (Kim Medcalf), Sam's son Ricky (Frankie Day); Roxy's daughter Amy (Ellie Dadd); Phil's second cousin Billy (Perry Fenwick) and his children, Janet (Grace) and Will (Freddie Phillips); and Billy's granddaughter Lola Pearce (Danielle Harold).
-There are others that marry into the family, like Phil and Billy's ex-wives Sharon (Letitia Dean), Kathy (Gillian Taylforth) and Honey (Emma Barton), and Ben's husband Callum (Tony Clay), while Ben's best friend, who he considers a brother, and Billy's foster son Jay Brown (Jamie Borthwick), sometimes credited as Jay Mitchell, is also considered to be part of the family.
+As of 2025, a total of thirteen Mitchell blood relatives appear on the programme: Phil; his sons Raymond Dawkins and Albie Watts; Ben's daughter Lexi Pearce (Isabella Brown); Sam's son Ricky (Frankie Day) and his daughter Charli Slater; Roxy's daughter Amy (Ellie Dadd); Phil's cousins Billy (Perry Fenwick) and Teddy (Roland Manookian); Billy's children Janet (Grace) and Will (Freddie Phillips); and Teddy's children Harry (Elijah Holloway) and Barney (Lewis Bridgeman).
+There are others that have married into the family such as Phil's ex-wives Kat Slater (Jessie Wallace), Sharon Watts (Letitia Dean) and Kathy Beale (Gillian Taylforth); Billy's wife Honey Mitchell (Emma Barton); Teddy's ex-wife Nicola Mitchell (Laura Doddington); and Ben's husband Callum Highway (Tony Clay).
+Ben's best friend, whom he considers a brother, and Billy's foster son Jay Brown (Jamie Borthwick), sometimes credited as Jay Mitchell, is also considered to be part of the family.

 Storylines

 Following the Mitchells' arrival in 1990, Phil starts an affair with Grant's wife, Sharon Watts, in 1992 ("Sharongate").
 Samantha "Sam" Mitchell (Danniella Westbrook) stays with her brothers to escape overbearing Peggy.
 Their father Eric had died five years earlier.

-After the affair is revealed in October 1994, Sharon and Grant divorce, and Grant and Phil's mother Peggy is introduced as the new landlady of the Queen Vic, replacing Sharon, who had lived in the pub all her life, but leaves Walford to live in America with her mother.
+After the affair is discovered in October 1994, Sharon and Grant divorce, and Grant and Phil's mother Peggy is introduced as the new landlady of the Queen Vic, replacing Sharon, who had lived in the pub all her life, but leaves Walford to live in America with her mother.

 In 1993, Phil marries Romanian immigrant Nadia Borovac (Anna Barkan) to let her stay in the country, but starts a relationship with Kathy Beale (Gillian Taylforth) at the same time.
 In order to marry her, Phil divorces Nadia, and he and Kathy marry in 1995.
 Their son, Ben, is born in 1996, but he contracts meningitis, which leaves him partially deaf.
-Whilst in France, Phil confesses to Kathy that he has been having an affair with Lorna Cartwright (Janet Dibley), and they divorce in 1999.
+Whilst in France, Phil confesses to Kathy that he has slept with Lorna Cartwright (Janet Dibley), and they divorce in 1999.
 Kathy emigrates to South Africa with Ben in 1998.

 Grant marries Tiffany Raymond (Martine McCutcheon) in 1996, and they have a daughter, Courtney, who is born in early 1997.
-After a rocky marriage, Tiffany is killed in a hit-and-run accident.
+After a problematic marriage, Tiffany is killed in a hit-and-run accident.
 Peggy marries Frank Butcher (Mike Reid) in 1999, but they divorce two years later due to Frank having an affair with Peggy's best friend and Frank's ex-wife Pat Evans (Pam St Clement).
-Grant leaves in October 1999 to start a new life in Brazil with Courtney.
+Soon enough Grant leaves in October 1999 to start a new life in Brazil with Courtney.

 The extended Mitchell family is introduced in 1998; Jamie Mitchell (Jack Ryder) is taken in by Phil as he flees from his abusive guardian and uncle, Billy Mitchell (Perry Fenwick).
 Billy, Phil and Grant's cousin, moves to Walford as well, and becomes a lackey for the Mitchell brothers and their schemes.
 Jamie is killed off in December 2002, while Billy remains a regular after being reformed.